Blog background image

 • A desire to remain financially secure without dependency

-Similarly, women are setting larger goals for children’s education, averaging ₹58 lakhs compared to ₹44 lakhs among men.
+Similarly, women are setting larger goals for their children’s higher education, with an average value of ₹58 lakhs compared to ₹44 lakhs among men.

 Bar chart comparing children’s education goals, showing women targeting ₹58 lakhs on average versus ₹44 lakhs for men.

-• Structured thinking around inflation and rising education costs
+• An understanding of informed risk while considering factors like inflation and rising education costs

 • A disciplined, long-term outlook